ch00226855/CMP168Summer2021/Week1Day3_chp8.md

 **Exercise**: c8.11.1: The this implicit parameter

-### The `Object` Class
-The `Object` class is the base class for all other classes.
-It allows every class to have some basic functionality, including:
-- `toString`: returns the object's class and hexadecimal address in memory
-- `equals()`: determines if two variable refer to the same object.

-Programmers can *override* these methods so that it can perform its task differently.

-- Override the `toString()` method of `Restaurant` so that the string contains the name and rating in a nice format.
-- Override the `equals()` method of `Restaurant` so that two Restaurant objects are the same as long as they have the same name.

-`@Override` is an optional annotation to indicate that this method overrides in its parent class.

 ### Static Variable / Method

 A **static variable** is a varable shared among all class objects.
 The keyword `static` is used when declaring such a variable.
 It will be accessed using the class name instead of an object's name.